David Stuurman: Legacy

 In 2015, a statue was erected at the National Heritage Monument in Pretoria in honour of Stuurman’s memory.
 During the same year, protesters called for the removal of 112-year old statue of Queen Victoria which stands outside the Port Elizabeth library and replace it with a statue of David Stuurman.

 Plans by the National Heritage Council to repatriate the human remains of David Stuurman from Sydney were anticipated to be realised in April 2014, as a part of the events to commemorate and celebrate 20 years of democracy in South Africa.

-His remains could not be repatriated because a train station now stands where he lies and the nature of the project was complex, involving multiple stakeholders, extensive research and diplomatic interactions between South Africa and Australia.
+However, his remains were unable to be precisely located because a train station was built over the cemetery where he was buried.
+After years-long negotiations between multiple stakeholders, including Australian and South African authorities, traditional spiritual repatriation ceremonies went ahead in 2017.

 On 13 June 2017, a traditional ceremony was conducted in Sydney to repatriate the spirit of David Stuurman.
 The spiritual repatriation involved the use of umphafa tree branches to carry Stuurman’s spirit.
 A second spiritual repatriation was conducted at the Sarah Baartman Heritage Centre in Hankey to put Stuurman to rest.

 On 23 February 2021, Port Elizabeth Airport was renamed to Chief Dawid Stuurman International Airport in his honour.